nazo6/rktk/lib/rktk-drivers-common/README.md

 utilizing traits defined by embassy etc., you can create drivers with only a very thin wrapper for MCUs that have embassy hal.

-Users who want to build keyboard should use mcu-specific crate like `rktk-drivers-nrf` instead of this crate.

-For more detail, see [project's README](https://github.com/nazo6/rktk)
+For more detail, see [RKTK project README](https://github.com/nazo6/rktk)